 How to monitor the Citrix Virtual Apps/Desktops Site 7.x using eG Enterprise?

-eG Enterprise monitors the Citrix Virtual Apps/Desktops Site in an agent-based manner.
-For this purpose, an eG agent should be deployed on any broker in the site.
-This agent then leverages the Citrix ODATA API and runs Citrix Powershell SDK commands on the broker to report on site composition and to monitor the connectivity between the monitored broker and key site components such as the license server, database server, hypervisors, etc. In the process, breaks in connectivity between the broker and a hypervisor and unavailability of the license server/database server can be promptly detected.
-In addition, delivery groups managed by all the brokers in the site are monitored, and state of server/desktop OS machines in each group is reported, so that powered-off/unavailable machines can be isolated.
+eG Enterprise monitors the Citrix Virtual Apps/Desktops Site in an agent-based manner with an eG agent that should be deployed on any Citrix Delivery Controller in the site.
+This agent then leverages the Citrix ODATA API and runs Citrix Powershell SDK commands on the Delivery Controller to report on site composition and to monitor the connectivity between the monitored Delivery Controller and key site components such as the license server, database server, hypervisors, etc. In the process, breaks in connectivity between the Delivery Controller and a hypervisor and unavailability of the license server/database server can be promptly detected.
+In addition, delivery groups managed by all the Delivery Controllers in the site are monitored, and state of server/desktop OS machines in each group is reported, so that powered-off/unavailable machines can be isolated.
 Before you start site monitoring, you need to set certain pre-requisites to enable the eG agent to use Citrix ODATA API and run Citrix Powershell SDK commands.
 These requirements have been explained in the following section.

 Typically, to enable the eG agent to pull out the status metrics from the Site and report anomalies, the following pre-requisites should be fulfilled: